GenesisEducationKyiv/main-project-ArtemKapustkin/README.md

 # CryptoCurrencyMailer
 The Crypto Currency Mailer project is a tool that allows users to stay updated with the latest exchange rates of cryptocurrencies, specifically Bitcoin (BTC) to Ukrainian Hryvnia (UAH).
-It utilizes BinanceAPI and CoinAPI to fetch real-time exchange rate data and provides a subscription feature for users to receive email notifications when the exchange rate updates.
+It utilizes BinanceAPI, CoinAPI and CoinBase API to fetch real-time exchange rate data and provides a subscription feature for users to receive email notifications when the exchange rate updates.

 Key Features:

-* **Real-time Exchange Rate**: The project integrates with Binance and Coin APIs to fetch the current BTC to UAH exchange rate.
+* **Real-time Exchange Rate**: The project integrates with Binance, Coin and CoinBase APIs to fetch the current BTC to UAH exchange rate.
 It ensures that users receive up-to-date information on the cryptocurrency market.

 * **Subscription Management**: Users can subscribe to the service by providing their email addresses.
 The project uses a .txt file to store the list of subscribers, making it easy to manage and update the subscriber list.